Edurizzy/AI-model-for-breast-cancer-tumor-prediction/README.md

 --Conversion of categorical variables: The Diagnosis column is mapped to binary values ​​(M = 1, B = 0).

-Separate dependent and independent variables: X: Represents the features used for prediction.
+--Separate dependent and independent variables: X: Represents the features used for prediction.
 Y: Represents the classification target.

 --Visualization and Verification: Print the dimensions of the variables to ensure the correct organization of the data.

 ---Technologies and Tools--

 Python 3.9+

 Libraries:

 -pandas: For data manipulation and analysis.

 -scikit-learn (optional): For machine learning tasks in future projects.